kingsleyfong/ME230F25-project/context.md

 User behavior:

 - The user will paste prompts like:
-  - “Create an intro scene that shows desaturated images of several cities with captions and then a line of text that bridges into engineering.”
+  - "Create an intro scene that shows desaturated images of several cities with captions and then a line of text that bridges into engineering."
-  - “Add a scene that shows a hollow cylinder bollard, draws the bending stress equation, and then highlights a material selection index.”
+  - "Add a scene that shows a hollow cylinder bollard, draws the bending stress equation, and then highlights a material selection index."

 Model behavior: